The picture in Devon

 Devon has more children supported at both SEN support level and with an Education Health and Care Plan (EHCP) than seen elsewhere in the country.

-- 20,137 children and young people who had an identified special educational need in Devon.
+- 19,790 children and young people who had an identified special educational need in Devon

-- 6078 children and young people had an Education Health and Care plan.
+- 6474 children and young people have an Education Health and Care plan

 The top three categories of need for this cohort of young people, making up two thirds of the cohort, are: